siglite/dockerfile-vim/README.md

 ## Variables

-- VERSION: You can select favorite vim version
+- VERSION: You can select favorite vim version.
-- PREFIX: You can select install dir
+- PREFIX: You can select install dir.

 ### example